maromei/addnotespace/README.md

 Head to the [Releases page](https://github.com/maromei/addnotespace/releases) and download the latest `*.zip` file.
 The extracted content can be placed anywhere on your pc.
+This tool functions as a standalone.
 For easy access create a shortcut for the `addnotespace.exe` and `run_bulk.exe`.

 ## License